chetnashah/webconcepts/ios-work/Basics.md

 A `target` contains instructions in the form of build settings and build phases for building a project.
 A target inherits projects build settings.

+Useful part about targets: Each target can be present on the device side by side.

 ### Build configuration

 One of several possible configurations.
 The one which is used right now is stored as